The Summer of '17

 - Breakers: (GM: Robert Ruthven) Playing mercenary looters on Earth with rift type events where alien (magical) worlds temporarily collide with our own.

-- Chaos Monks: (G: Andrew Shields) Shao-lin style craziness in a world of crab creatures and other strangeness.
+- Chaos Monks: (G: Andrew Shields) Shao-lin style craziness in a world of crab creatures and other strangeness. (also that session regaled in this blog post!)

 - The Watch: (GM: Michael X. Heiligenstein) Fighting the Shadow, a creeping force that is overtaking the clanlands and corrupting the men, leaving the rest of us to fight for our survival.
 My character: Lollec the Raven from clan Richti.